 The fieldwork component is a defining component UBC’s professional MPPGA curriculum.
 Led by MPPGA Graduate Director Shashi Enarth, the Global Policy Project (GPP 590) is a 6-credit course that provides the opportunity for MPPGA students to engage with policy makers and civil society organizations on a real-world policy challenge, both in Canada and around the world.

 The themes of the current projects range from trade to sustainability to international development.
 Click on any of the following titles to read the team’s project summary:

-- International trade, immigration, and diplomacy in Singapore, Vietnam, and Indonesia
+- Mobility Constraints to Canada – ASEAN Trade and Commerce in Singapore, Vietnam, and Indonesia

 - Gendered Water Access in the Agricultural Sector in Peru

 - Expanding Water and Land Conservation Practices in India

 - Broadening the Definition of Sexual Violence in New York and The Hague, The Netherlands

 - Implementing a Roadmap for Environmental and Social Impact Assessment of Ethiopia’s Mining Sector

 - Barriers to Effective Teaching and Education Practices in Nepal

 - Developing an Equity Lens in the City of Vancouver

 The project clients for 2019-2020 include different levels of government as well as non-profit and community-based organizations, all of which presented a specific policy problem facing their organization to students, providing context to help students define and address it.
 With the support of a SPPGA faculty member, students work in a team and apply their creative thinking and analytical skills to their policy challenge.